Farzan3592/115-Python-Problems/README.md

 115. Power Calculation: Write a recursive Python function called `power` that takes two positive integers, base and exponent, as input and returns the value of base raised to the exponent.

-We have explored a variety of programming problems in Python covering different topics such as variables, strings, typecasting, data types, loops, lists, dictionaries, and recursion